dwheelerau/docker-guide/README.md

 3. To run the app as described in the fast start section

 # Tools
+ToDo
 - convert JSON to CSV format - xxxx.py
+- add boundary boxes to image files based on the JSON file created by the megadetector batch script - xxx.py